delpinolisette/delpinolisette.github.io/ruby.md

     - model with non-empty (there's something in it!) `errors` field is invalid to the database
     - validations decide whether to add an `error` object to the `errors` field
 * view uses `errors` method and displays the `error.full_messages` for each `error`
+* note: when you create a model make sure that it saves successfully! if it doean't, it encountered some invalid data.
+* this method below makes sure to describe the error message(in `form_html_erb` for hw2):

 ```ruby
 <% if @user.errors.any?%>
     <div id= "error_explanation">